Properties of water: Heat capacity and heats of vaporization and fusion

-Water has a very high specific heat capacity of 4184 J/(kg·K) at 20 °C (4182 J/(kg·K) at 25 °C) —the second-highest among all the heteroatomic species (after ammonia), as well as a high heat of vaporization (40.65 kJ/mol or 2257 kJ/kg at the normal boiling point), both of which are a result of the extensive hydrogen bonding between its molecules.
-These two unusual properties allow water to moderate Earth's climate by buffering large fluctuations in temperature.
+Water has a very high specific heat capacity of 4184 J/(kg·K) at 20 °C (4182 J/(kg·K) at 25 °C)—the second-highest among all the heteroatomic species (after ammonia), as well as a high heat of vaporization (40.65 kJ/mol or 2257 kJ/kg at the normal boiling point), both of which are a result of the extensive hydrogen bonding between its molecules.
+These unusual properties allow water to moderate Earth's climate by buffering large fluctuations in temperature.
 Most of the additional energy stored in the climate system since 1970 has accumulated in the oceans.

 The specific enthalpy of fusion (more commonly known as latent heat) of water is 333.55 kJ/kg at 0 °C: the same amount of energy is required to melt ice as to warm ice from −160 °C up to its melting point or to heat the same amount of water by about 80 °C. Of common substances, only that of ammonia is higher.
 This property confers resistance to melting on the ice of glaciers and drift ice.
 Before and since the advent of mechanical refrigeration, ice was and still is in common use for retarding food spoilage.

 The specific heat capacity of ice at −10 °C is 2030 J/(kg·K) and the heat capacity of steam at 100 °C is 2080 J/(kg·K).